electron/electronjs.org-old/data/blog/8-week-cadence.md

 | E16 | M96 | 2021-Nov-16 |  8  |
 | E17 | M98 | 2022-Feb-01 |  11  |

-Moving Electron 15 to include Chromium M94 would allow app developers to get on the very first Extended Stable version of Chromium - however, it would also shorten the beta-to-stable cycle to only 3 weeks.
+Moving Electron 15 to include Chromium M94 would allow app developers to get on the very first Extended Stable version of Chromium; however, it would also shorten the beta-to-stable cycle to only 3 weeks.
 Yikes!

 We've received feedback from the community in the past that our release cycle was already aggressive, and we didn't want to put developers in a position where they felt they weren't given enough time to update their Electron versions.